Weizhi-Du/intro-to-flask-guide/README.md

 ## Step 6: Setup the React Frontend

-Make sure that Node.js has been installed on your end (you should have it after finishing *Module 6: Real-Time Web Applications*).
+Make sure that Node.js has been installed on your end (you should have it after finishing *Module 6: Real-Time Web Applications* in CSE330).

 We create a React app:
 ```